 Day 5: Enjoy one final paddle before saying farewell to your trip mates.

 Rise early and paddle to the take-out point near the Ash River Visitor Center.
 The trip officially ends after lunch in the early afternoon.
-Those who use WI's van transportation can expect to return to Minneapolis in the evening.

 Dates & Fees